Provider Enrollment and Revalidation

 *See our Provider Enrollment and Revalidation Frequently Asked Questions webpage for additional information.

-Section 6401 of the Affordable Care Act (ACA) established additional screening requirements for all Medicare and Medicaid providers.
-All provider applications, including initial enrollments and changes such as the addition of new service or practice locations, new rendering providers, and/or Non-billing, Ordering, Prescribing, or Referring (NOPR) providers will have new requirements as of January 17, 2017.
-See the New Enrollment Requirements document for detailed information.
+Section 6401 of the Affordable Care Act (ACA) established screening requirements for all Medicare and Medicaid providers.
+All provider applications, including initial enrollments and changes such as the addition of new service or practice locations, new rendering providers, and/or Non-billing, Ordering, Prescribing, or Referring (NOPR) providers must comply with the enrollment requrements.
+See the Enrollment Requirements document for detailed information.

 - Submit a new application